“Open data and content can be freely used, modified, and shared by anyone for any purpose".

 How is Stirling Council implementing Open Data?

 Stirling Council’s Open Data project is being delivered in collaboration with the other six Scottish cities (Aberdeen, Dundee, Edinburgh, Glasgow, Perth and Inverness) which, as a group, are referred to as the “8th City Data Cluster Programme”.
-The Programme is managed on behalf of the Scottish Cities Alliance by a Lead Partner, the City of Glasgow Council, and match-funded through the European Regional Development Fund (ERDF) by the Scottish Government acting as Managing Authority
+The Programme is managed on behalf of the Scottish Cities Alliance by a Lead Partner, Glasgow City Council, and match-funded through the European Regional Development Fund (ERDF) by the Scottish Government acting as Managing Authority